spideywebdesign/Spideyweb.Umbraco.SimpleTimePicker/Spideyweb.Umbraco.SimpleTimePicker/Readme.md

 ﻿# Simple Time Picker

-A (wait for it..) simple time picker derived from the Umbraco datepicker property editor.
+A (wait for it..) simple time picker for Umbraco 7, derived from the Umbraco datepicker property editor.

 ## How to use it